CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Add-Myself-Dedicated-Workspace-for-Instructors-readme.md

    ![](media/image15.png)

-3. As soon as you select **Add Myself** option, you will be now seeing your account (your Name and Email) listed in there
+3. As soon as you select **Add Myself** option, you will be now seeing your account (your name and email address) listed in there.

    ![](media/image16.png)

-4. Now, launch your lab environment and get your workspace details

-5. Click on **Open invite link in new tab** and it will take you to a new tab.
+4. Now, launch your lab environment and get your workspace details by clicking on **Open invite link in new tab**

    ![](media/image18.png)